zork9/pygame-assassin-of-the-underdark/README.txt

 Running the Python Shell :
 --------------------------

+This is work in progress :

-run 'python pythonshellwindow.py' inside the src/ directory to run the game, pics/ directory must be in the directory you run python in.
+run 'python pythonshellwindowmain.py' inside the src/ directory to run the game, pics/ directory must be in the directory you run python in.

 These are the commands :

+	def gets parsed to a tabulated (with spaces) line and you jump into the text area.
+If you remove the "..." on a new line, python eval function gets called on the full textarea buffer

 character selection screen :
 ----------------------------